stefan-it/german-gpt2/README.md

 # Contact (Bugs, Feedback, Contribution and more)

-For questions about our BERT models just open an issue [here](https://github.com/stefan-it/german-gpt/issues/new) 🤗
+For questions about our GPT-2 models just open an issue [here](https://github.com/stefan-it/german-gpt/issues/new) 🤗

 # Acknowledgments